 it’s called ffasiwn

-Opening next week at the Martin Parr Foundation, Charlotte James and Clémentine Schneidermann discuss the story behind their enchanting photo series shot in the Welsh Valleys.
+Opening next week at the Martin Parr Foundation, Charlotte James and Clémentine Schneidermann discuss the story behind their enchanting photo series shot in the Valleys of Wales.

 The name for Charlotte James and Clémentine Schneidermann’s joint exhibition came from a chance encounter between two groups of kids in the Valleys one afternoon.
 Charlotte had dressed up a few local girls in all-black Halloween outfits.
 A group of boys coming out of a nearby youth club quickly spotted them and shouted “‘What are you wearing?!
 You look like you’re going to a funeral!’,” Charlotte recounts, a few days before the exhibition opens.
 “One girl, introduced to me as ‘Sassy Keely’, shouted back ‘It’s called fashion… look it up’.”

 Linked up by a mutual friend in 2015, the pair were both working on creative projects with local communities in South Wales.
 Charlotte is a creative director originally from the town of Merthyr Tydfil.
 She splits her time between home and London, and has worked with a number of brands and labels, bridging the gap between Wales and the London-centric fashion industry.
 For Helmut Lang, she styled the brand’s collection on “The Women of Wales”, with photographer Alexandra Leese.
 Clémentine Schneidermann is an award-winning photographer originally from Paris, who moved to Wales to study an MA at the University of South Wales.
 Her photobook, I Called Her Lisa Marie, captured the most devout Elvis Presley fans who attend the world’s biggest annual festival for Elvis every year, at the seaside resort of Porthcawl.
 In 2015, when they first met, Clémentine was living in the small town of Abertillery on an artist’s residency.